appfoundry/Reliant/README.md

 #### Manual injection

 It might not always be possible to configure your objects through reliant.
 For instance, a view controller might get created by a storyboard or by your applications code somewhere.
-In these case reliant will not be able to inject your object automatically.
+In these cases reliant will not be able to inject your object automatically.
 However, injecting an object is a one-liner again:

 ```objective-c